Convert Sole Proprietorship to GmbH: Process & Tips

 Introduction: Why the transformation is worthwhile

-Converting a sole proprietorship into a limited liability company in Switzerland is a sensible step if your company is growing or if you want to reduce your personal liability risk.
+Converting a sole proprietorship into a limited liability company (LLC) is a smart move in Switzerland when your business is growing or you want to reduce personal liability.
+The process is governed by the Swiss Code of Obligations (OR), Art.
+772-827.

-In contrast to a sole proprietorship, the GmbH offers:
+Compared to a sole proprietorship, an LLC offers:

-- higher credibility with customers, banks and partners
+- Higher credibility with Swiss clients, banks and partners

-- better structure for growth or new shareholders
+- Better structure for growth or bringing on new shareholders

 Requirements for converting a Sole Proprietorship into a GmbH